-Colombia rebel group FARC, officially called the Revolutionary Forces of Colombia – People’s Army, is the country’s oldest and by far largest guerrilla organization.
+Rebel group FARC, officially called the Revolutionary Forces of Colombia – People’s Army (FARC-EP), is Colombia’s oldest and by far largest guerrilla organization.

 The guerrilla organization was formed by communist farmers in central Colombia in the aftermath of “La Violencia” and in the midst of the cold war between the United States and the Soviet Union.
 The first violent confrontation between what would later be called the FARC and the government took place in the municipality of Marquetalia, Tolima in May 1964.